raulmejia/Processing_an_RNAexpression_matrix_from_hyb_n_scanning/README.md

-This repository collect tools to process an RNA expression matrix obtained by hybridization and scanning
+This repository collect tools to process an RNA expression matrices obtained by hybridization and scanning

 ## Outline of the process